 Self-Sufficiency Standard

 The Self-Sufficiency Standard is a measure of income adequacy that is based on the costs of basic needs for working families: housing, childcare, food, health care, transportation, and other miscellaneous items, as well as the cost of taxes and the impact of tax credits.
 The Standard is an affordability and living wage economic security measure that provides an alternative to the official poverty measure.
-More than one in four households function below this Self-Sufficiency Standard in Colorado Springs as well as in Fort Collins and Boulder.
+In 2018, more than one in four households functioned below this Self-Sufficiency Standard in Colorado Springs as well as in Fort Collins and Boulder.
+Updated proportions for 2022 are not available, but are likely to be even higher as spiking inflation significantly increased the income required to meet basic needs.

 1,2 Self-Sufficiency Standard at the Center for Women’s Welfare, University of Washington